-In the audits I have conducted, both recently and in the past, I have found a marked lack of compliance with the Interpretation and Report requirement for special diagnostic tests.
+In audits that I have conducted, both recently and in the past, I have found a continual and marked lack of compliance with the Interpretation and Report requirement for special diagnostic tests.
 Once again, there has been increased audit activity in this area.
 For Medicare, the Interpretation and Report needs the Three C's to be addressed: Clinical Findings, Comparative Data and Clinical Management.
-Let's see how we can proceed to understand the difference in these requirements.
+Let's explore the differences in these requirements.